A variable is a name which is associated with a value that can be changed.

 Following are the notable differences between Class (static) and instance variables.

-Static (class) variables
+Instance variables | Static (class) variables |

-Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block.
+Instance variables are declared in a class, but outside a method, constructor or any block. | Class variables also known as static variables are declared with the static keyword in a class, but outside a method, constructor or a block. |

-Instance variables are created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed.
+Instance variables are created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed. | Static variables are created when the program starts and destroyed when |

-Static variables can be accessed by calling with the class name ClassName.VariableName.
+Instance variables can be accessed directly by calling the variable | Static variables can be accessed by calling with the class name ClassName.VariableName. |

-There would only be one copy of each class variable per class, regardless of how many objects are created from it.
+Instance variables hold values that must be referenced by more than one | There would only be one copy of each class variable per class, regardless of how many objects are created from it. |

 Local Variable